Sammmy1036/Cyberpunk-2077-Mod-List-Tool/README.md

 Step 3: Click 'Start'.
 The application should have generated a text file called "Cyberpunk 2077 Mod List.txt" located in your Cyberpunk 2077 directory.

+**_Core Mods Status_**

+Selecting Core Mods Status button will open a window with the status of the below core mods

+****ArchiveXL** - Will display currently installed version and if all required files pertaining to this dependency are installed.
+**Codeware** - Will display currently installed version and if all required files pertaining to this dependency are installed.
+**Cyber Engine Tweaks** - Will display the version if a Cyber Engine Tweaks log file is available and if it is installed.
+**EquipmentEx** - Will display if all required files pertaining to this dependency are installed.
+No version is listed for this since there is no readable references to the version in its files.
+**RED4ext** - Will display currently installed version and if all required files pertaining to this dependency are installed.
+**Redscript** - Will display if all required files pertaining to this dependency are installed.
+**TweakXL** - Will display currently installed version and if all required files pertaining to this dependency are installed.

 **_More Options Feature - Enable/Disable All Mods_**

 Selecting "Disable All Mods" creates a folder in your Cyberpunk 2077 Directory called "Temporarily Disabled Mods" and moves all installed mods to this folder.